GRCDEV/ArduSim/help/setup.md

         python2-devel | Python - python2-devel: Python2 language interpreter
         procps | System - procps-ng: System and process monitoring utilities

-    2. When all the packages are selected, click through the rest of the prompts and accept all other default options (including the additional dependencies) until the end of the setup.
-From now we will use *Cygwin* to refer indistinctly to the 32 (*Cygwin*) and 64 bits (*Cygwin64*) installed program and folders.
+    2. When all the packages are selected, click through the rest of the prompts and accept all other default options (including the additional dependencies).
+From now, we will use *Cygwin* to refer indistinctly to the 32 (*Cygwin*) and 64 bits (*Cygwin64*) installed program and folders.

 4. Set up folders/paths in Cygwin.
 This procedure makes it easy to execute simulated vehicles under SITL (sim_vehicle.py will be found from anywhere), but it is not strictly needed to just compile a multicopter, if the next steps are followed.

     1. Open a *Cygwin terminal* from the desktop to initialize user files and close it.
     2. Edit the **.bashrc** file located on the user folder *C:\cygwin\home\user_name\.bashrc*, to add the following line.
-Preferably use the vi editor integrated with Cygwin, so the file is directly located on the folder where the *Cygwin terminal* opens.
-Otherwise, use any Windows text editor, but then you have to remove later carriage returns (*\r*) with *"sed -i 's/\r//g' .bashrc"* in a *Cygwin terminal*.
+Preferably use the vi editor integrated with Cygwin, as the file is directly located on the folder where the *Cygwin terminal* opens.
+Otherwise, use any Windows text editor, but then you have to remove later all the carriage returns (*\r*) with *"sed -i 's/\r//g' .bashrc"* in a *Cygwin terminal*.

             export PATH=$PATH:$HOME/ardupilot/Tools/autotest